-To obtain insight into prairie vole brain sexual differentiation, we assessed expression of Esr1, Esr2, and Ar within the SBN, using in situ hybridization (ISH) at postnatal day 14 (P14) in mice, prairie, and meadow voles.
+To obtain insight into species differences in brain sexual differentiation, we carried out a systematic comparison of Esr1, Esr2, and Ar, using in situ hybridization (ISH) at postnatal day 14 (P14) in mice, prairie, and meadow voles.
 The inclusion of meadow voles permits comparisons within two Microtus species and provides a behavioral intermediate between polygamous mice and monogamous prairie voles: meadow voles show a partner preference for same-sex peers and engage in seasonal social group living (Anacker et al., 2016; Beery, 2019; Beery et al., 2014; Lee and Beery, 2022).
 We selected ISH to allow a consistent methodology across all three genes.
-Immunostaining for $ER\beta$ has been historically complicated by antibody variability; a previous comprehensive characterization of ER β expression in mice utilized a transgenic Esr2-GFP line (Andersson et al., 2017; Nelson et al., 2017; Zuloaga et al., 2014).
-We chose P14 as this time point is beyond the closure of the postnatal sensitive period for brain sexual differentiation in mice and rats (MacLusky and Naftolin, 1981; McCarthy, 2008; Simerly, 2002), precedes pubertal hormone cycles, and coincides with critical periods for social learning in rodents (Hammock, 2014; Newmaster et al., 2020).
-We additionally investigated sex differences in hormone receptor expression to determine if prairie voles show decreased sexual dimorphism compared to mice.
+Immunostaining for ER $\beta$ has been historically complicated by antibody variability; a previous comprehensive characterization of ERβ expression in mice utilized a transgenic Esr2-GFP line (Andersson et al., 2017; Nelson et al., 2017; Zuloaga et al., 2014), while experiments in prairie voles utilized an antibody raised against a prairie vole epitope (Ploskonka et al., 2016).
+We chose P14 as this time point is beyond the closure of the postnatal sensitive period for brain sexual differentiation in mice and rats (MacLusky and Naftolin, 1981; McCarthy, 2008; Simerly, 2002), precedes pubertal gonadal hormone secretion (Brock et al., 2011; Piekarski et al., 2017).
+P14 also coincides with a dynamic increase in the expression of the oxytocin receptor (Oxtr), a gene that underlies species differences in social behavior (Hammock and Levitt, 2013; Hammock, 2014; Insel et al., 1993; Johnson and Young, 2015; Newmaster et al., 2020).
+Since prairie voles in particular are more precocial in their early postnatal development than promiscuous species (Shapiro and Insel, 1990) in terms of tooth eruption, fur growth, and eye opening, we anticipated that the closure of the sensitive period in voles would be at an earlier postnatal age as in mice (or at the same time, but not a later age).
+We additionally investigated sex differences in hormone receptor expression in the postnatal BNSTp.